 Your ideal customers are not all the same.
-Some of them will respond to your promotional emails, but the majority want something more: education and value.
+Some of them will respond to your promotional emails and follow your lead magnets, but the majority want something more: education and value.

 The more value you give to your subscribers, the more responsive they’ll become.
-That’s when your subscribers open your emails and click links.
+That’s when your subscribers open your emails, see lead magnets, and click links.
 According to Convince and Convert, “44% of email recipients made at least one purchase in the last 12 months based on a promotional email.”

 As proof that email marketing works, the chart below shows that for every $1 you invest into email campaigns, you’ll get a 4000% ROI.